metaborg/documentation/source/release/migrate/new_completions_framework.md

     language:
       sdf:
         placeholder:
-          prefix: "$"
+          prefix: "#"
-          suffix: "$"
+          suffix: "#"

-  all placeholders in the program are going to be `$NAME$`, where `NAME` is the name of the non-terminal that the placeholder represents.
+  all placeholders in the program are going to be `#NAME#`, where `NAME` is the name of the non-terminal that the placeholder represents.
 Suffix are not mandatory and if no configuration is specified, placeholders will be formatted as `[[NAME]]`.

 ```eval_rst
 .. note:: It is necessary to clean the project after changing the format of placeholders in the YAML file.